EWright212/Bank-tech-test/README.md

  - negative balance is allowable
  - Negative credit/Negative debit transaction throws error
  - Transactions for invalid dates (check what a normal computer considers an acceptable date)

+ Notes to self:

+ - Dates in UK format
+ - No commas or number separators for cr/dr/balance
+ - No mention of currency